TypoS2019/DiscordBot/README.md

 ## Usage

-To run the bot you'll need access to a discord server with admin privilidges.
+To run the bot you'll need access to a discord server with admin priviligdes.
 By running main.py the bot will start.
 In config valid information to a mongoDB cluster need to be provided aswel as a discord application token.
 This token should not be shared.

 ### ps